RACV Logo

 Day 11: Victoria Falls

-This morning, travel to Lusaka.
+After breakfast, you’ll travel to Lower Zambezi National Park – located on the Zimbabwean border and famous for its spectacular Zambezi River valley and abundant wildlife, including fish eagles, buffalo, and elephants.
 Today is a bit of a long travel day, so it’s the perfect chance to get stuck into a good book or catch up on your favourite podcasts.
-After crossing the border from Zimbabwe into Zambia, continue to your campsite on a private farm surrounded by the natural bushland, just outside of the city.
-When you arrive, set up camp, settle in, and spend some time exploring the camp, stretching your legs as you try to spot impala, giraffes, or even zebras wandering through!
+After crossing the border from Zimbabwe into Zambia, continue to your campsite in the wildlife-rich Chiawa area, surrounded by native bush with animals roaming freely through the camp.

 Day 13: Lower Zambezi

-Set off on a full-day safari through one of Zambia’s best wildlife viewing areas – Lower Zambezi National Park.
-This park is set along a wide floodplain of the Zambezi River, dotted with acacias and towering trees, and framed by a dramatic slope to the north, covered in thick miombo woodland.
+Begin your wildlife adventure with a scenic boat cruise to Lower Zambezi National Park.
+As you glide past lush riverbanks, keep watch for wildlife before arriving at the park entrance.
+Then set off on a full-day safari through one of Zambia’s best wildlife viewing areas – set along a wide floodplain of the Zambezi River, dotted with acacias and towering trees, and framed by a dramatic slope to the north, covered in thick miombo woodland.
 Across the river you'll see Zimbabwe’s Mana Pools National Park - the two parks forming one of Africa’s most amazing wilderness areas.
-Keep your eyes peeled for elephants, leopards, lions, cheetahs and birds along the way.
+Keep your eyes peeled for elephants, leopards, lions, and birds before returning by boat back to camp.

 Day 15: Petauke